opulo-inc/ohai/docs/lumen/y-gantry/index.md

+---
+zoduki: true
+---

-## Intro
+## Create Y-Gantry Subassembly

+### Prepare `y-gantry` print
 The purpose of this work instruction is to explain the assembly process for the LumenPnP v4 Left-Side Y-Gantry (`y-gantry-left`).
 This document also serves as the work instruction for the `y-gantry-right` subassemby, as this is simply a mirror of the left-side.

-## Create Y-Gantry Subassembly
 - Remove any stringing from the print with a heat gun
 - Insert 6x `m5-hex-nut` into the following region
 	![](img/y-gantry-hex-nut.webp)